Zuehlke/cpp_example_project/README.md

     $ conan remove -f '*'

-The next time you run `cmake` or `cmake --build`, your Conan dependencies will be rebuilt.
-If you aren't using your system's default compiler, don't forget to set the CC, CXX, CMAKE_C_COMPILER, and CMAKE_CXX_COMPILER variables, as described in the 'Build using an alternate compiler' section above.
+The next time you run `cmake`, your Conan dependencies will be rebuilt.

 ### Identifying misconfiguration of Conan dependencies